Skip to main content

 2

-Tag @adclear-support and explain
+Tag support and explain

 Use the @ symbol to tag @adclear-support and add specific context.
 For example: “This is misreading the promotion, the word ‘utilise’ does not actually appear in the asset.”